usaid-cs/yesterday-i-learned/sql.md

 * Postgres transparently breaks up large field values into multiple rows for performance reasons.
 They call this ["TOAST"](https://www.postgresql.org/docs/8.3/static/storage-toast.html).
 * You can query two like tables at the same time using `UNION`: `select (same columns) from table1 UNION select (same columns) from table2`.
 If you can handle duplicate rows, use [`UNION ALL`](https://stackoverflow.com/questions/49925/what-is-the-difference-between-union-and-union-all), which is faster (if bandwidth is free).
 * **Attempting to [remove nullable or add `NOT NULL` to a field during a zero downtime deployment](https://gist.github.com/majackson/493c3d6d4476914ca9da63f84247407b#notes-on-adding-not-null-columns-in-very-large-tables) will cost a lot of time.**
+* `VACUUM ANALYZE VERBOSE;` is almost free to run.
+Run it every so often.
+There is also autovacuum that automates the automation away from you.

 ## Troubleshooting